StarlingX at the virtual Project Teams Gathering in March, 2023 - Part 2

 The community's main communication channel is the starlingx-discuss mailing list.
 While the list is very active, it is often desired to have more synchronous ways for contributors to talk to each other.
 To ensure the opportunity for that, the community also runs both team meetings as well as a TSC & Community call over an online conference platform.
 The teams with active meetings are working on implementing the habit to always send out meeting minutes to the mailing list, as it helps those who cannot attend the calls.
 As it is a new directive that the community implemented since the previous PTG we also collected feedback, which was overall very positive.

-The community also has a channel called #starlingx on the OFTC IRC network.
+The community also has a channel called #starlingx on the Matrix.
 There are new contributors who started to hang out in the channel to chat about what they are doing with the platform and ask questions.
 As many contributors haven't jumped into this channel yet it is still a little quiet overall, which we are working on to change.
-Th IRC channel is logged, which makes it easy to catch up on any conversation that happened there while someone was offline.
+The Matrix rooms are logged, which makes it easy to catch up on any conversation that happened there while someone was offline.

 The community has a continuously running user survey to collect information from users with regard to how they are using the platform, which features they are relying on, and any additional feedback they might have.
 The user survey was recently updated to include new questions that fit the evolved platform better.
 During this segment of the PTG session we went through some of the highlights of the new survey responses.